Boundedness and $K^2$ for log surfaces: Boundedness for surfaces with nef

 Using these considerations, the proof easily follows from the lemmas {}~\ref{graphs: blow up vertices}, \ref{graphs: few neighbors}, \ref{graphs: blow up edges}, \ref{graphs: blow up till get E9} below.

 \begin{lem} Fix a weighted graph $\Gamma$ and pick one of its vertices $F$.
 Blow it up to get the vertex $E_{1}$, then blow up $E_{1}$ to get $E_{2}$, and so on.
-Call the intermediate graphs $\cal \Gamma_{1},\cal \Gamma_{2}\ldots{}$ Then for $k\gg0$ the graph $\cal \Gamma_{k}$ is not Lanner. \end{lem} \begin{pf} It is easy to see, using only elementary linear algebra, that there exists a fractional linear function $f(k)$ (which is an appropriately normalized determinant) so that the condition for the graph $\cal \Gamma-E_{k}$ not to be hyperbolic is equivalent to $f(k)\ge0$.
-But then the condition for $\Gamma$ to be hyperbolic is equivalent to $f(\infty)<0$ and hence $f(k)<0$ for $k\gg0$. \end{pf}
+Call the intermediate graphs $\Gamma_{1},\Gamma_{2}\ldots{}$ Then for $k\gg0$ the graph $\Gamma_{k}$ is not Lanner. \end{lem} \begin{proof} It is easy to see, using only elementary linear algebra, that there exists a fractional linear function $f(k)$ (which is an appropriately normalized determinant) so that the condition for the graph $\Gamma-E_{k}$ not to be hyperbolic is equivalent to $f(k)\ge0$.
+But then the condition for $\Gamma$ to be hyperbolic is equivalent to $f(\infty)<0$ and hence $f(k)<0$ for $k\gg0$. \end{proof}

-\begin{lem} In any satisfying $*(\varepsilon)$ graph which is elliptic or is Lanner with more than 5 vertices, each vertex has at most $2/\varepsilon-2$ neighbors. \end{lem} \begin{pf} Indeed, in each of the initial graphs in~\ref{minimal elliptic graph} and~\ref{minimal Lanner graph} every vertex has at most 3 neighbors, so to produce a vertex with $d$ neighbors one has to blow up some vertex $\ge d-3$ times, which means that the weight of this vertex will be $\ge d-2$.
-Now use~\ref{genera only zero} . \end{pf}
+\begin{lem} In any satisfying $*(\varepsilon)$ graph which is elliptic or is Lanner with more than 5 vertices, each vertex has at most $2/\varepsilon-2$ neighbors. \end{lem} \begin{proof} Indeed, in each of the initial graphs in~\ref{minimal elliptic graph} and~\ref{minimal Lanner graph} every vertex has at most 3 neighbors, so to produce a vertex with $d$ neighbors one has to blow up some vertex $\ge d-3$ times, which means that the weight of this vertex will be $\ge d-2$.
+Now use~\ref{genera only zero} . \end{proof}

 \begin{lem} Fix an elliptic weighted graph $\Gamma$ consisting of two vertices connected by a simple edge.
-Then among all graphs $\Gamma'$ obtained from $\Gamma$ by blowing up only edges, there exist $\le S_{2}(\varepsilon)$ graphs satisfying $*(\varepsilon)$, where the last function $S_{2}(\varepsilon)$ depends only on $\varepsilon$. \end{lem} \begin{pf} For any vertex $F$ in any such graph $\Gamma'$ let us introduce {\em the height} $h(F)$ as the minimal number of blowups needed to obtain this vertex from $\Gamma$.
+Then among all graphs $\Gamma'$ obtained from $\Gamma$ by blowing up only edges, there exist $\le S_{2}(\varepsilon)$ graphs satisfying $*(\varepsilon)$, where the last function $S_{2}(\varepsilon)$ depends only on $\varepsilon$. \end{lem} \begin{proof} For any vertex $F$ in any such graph $\Gamma'$ let us introduce {\em the height} $h(F)$ as the minimal number of blowups needed to obtain this vertex from $\Gamma$.
 Consider this minimal sequence of blowups.
 Note that it is unique.
 On each step we get two chains of vertices of weight $\ge2$ and a single vertex of weight 1 between them.
 After every blowup the sum $\sum (-F^{2}_{i}-2)$ increases by 1.
 Therefore by~\ref{minimal elliptic graph} $h(F)\le S_{1}(\varepsilon)/2$ and there are $\le 2^{S_{1}/2-1}$ such vertices.
-Finally, there exist only finitely many graphs $\Gamma'$ that contain only vertices of bounded height. \end{pf}
+Finally, there exist only finitely many graphs $\Gamma'$ that contain only vertices of bounded height. \end{proof}